 Law Commission’s outline of next steps after will review

-The Law Commission’s consultation on wills closed in November and a number of issues were raised:-
+The Law Commission’s consultation on wills draft in November and a number of issues were raised:-

 - Capacity to make a will;

 - Power for the court to recognise an information document as a will; and

 - Electronic wills.